-- Clinical Intervention (year-long, monthly): This seminar is designed to enhance competences in evidence-based assessment and intervention for common presenting concerns in both pediatric and child clinical psychology.
+- Clinical Intervention (year-long): This seminar is designed to enhance competences in evidence-based assessment and intervention for common presenting concerns in both pediatric and child clinical psychology.
 Pediatric and Child Clinical faculty and invited guest speakers will present on a rotational basis based on clinical areas of expertise.

-- Diversity, Equity, Inclusion (DEI) Seminar (6 months, monthly): DEI seminar is designed to provide didactics related to awareness, sensitivity, and skills in working professionally with diverse individuals, groups, and communities who represent various cultural and personal backgrounds and characteristics defined broadly and consistent with APA policy.
+- Diversity, Equity, Inclusion (DEI) Seminar (year-long): DEI seminar is designed to provide didactics related to awareness, sensitivity, and skills in working professionally with diverse individuals, groups, and communities who represent various cultural and personal backgrounds and characteristics defined broadly and consistent with APA policy.
 Various Pediatric and Child Clinical faculty, as well as invited outside guest speakers, will facilitate the seminar.

-Professional Issues and Development (year-long, monthly): This seminar is designed to assist fellows in areas of professional development including but not limited to editing CVS, preparing for job applications and interviews, and preparing for aspects of autonomous practice.
+- Professional Issues and Development (year-long): This seminar is designed to assist fellows in areas of professional development including but not limited to editing CVS, preparing for job applications and interviews, and preparing for aspects of autonomous practice.
 Various Pediatric and Child Clinical faculty, as well as invited outside guest speakers, will facilitate the seminar.

-Supervision Seminar (6 months, monthly): The goal of Supervision seminar is to assist fellows in the development of intermediate to advanced knowledge in the area of clinical supervision.
+- Supervision Seminar (6 months): The goal of Supervision seminar is to assist fellows in the development of intermediate to advanced knowledge in the area of clinical supervision.
 Fellows will read assigned articles and book chapters and be prepared to discuss them.
 Supervision Seminar will be facilitated by the training faculty.